dabeng/user-experience-improvement-strategies/README.md

 ### For comments or logs section, appropriate identation is necessary.

 ### For division or classification tasks, drag-drop operation is a good choice.

+### The short menu should not scroll as the long document body scrolls.